FaYeest/education-algoritma/README.md

 - ✅ BFS & DFS implementation
 - ✅ Quiz system
 - ✅ Dark mode support
+- ✅ PlaybackControls for all algorithms
+- ✅ Dungeon Maze for DP visualization
+- ✅ Multiple scenarios for each algorithm

 ### Version 2.0 (Planned)
 - [ ] More algorithms (A*, Dijkstra, Floyd-Warshall)